indukurimkv/Autonomous-Environment-Exploration-Unity/readmes/run_example.md

 > While the Nav2 stack is pretty robust to most goal inputs, it may occasionally crash or otherwise reach a state where it no longer responds as expected.
 These issues can most of the time be fixed by simply killing and restarting the nav2 nodes, and pressing `Play` twice in Unity to stop and restart the simulation.

+## Using Exlpore Lite
+- Make sure that the unity_slam_example is launched as stated above and that you can interact with the example.
+Then open another terminal in the docker container.
+- cd into the `~/colcon_ws` directory and source the setup.bash file with `source install/setup.bash`.
+Then run `ros2 launch explore_lite explore.launch.py`.
+- The robot should now start exploring the environment.
+Once it is finished it will attempt to return to the starting position.

 ## Getting Started with Visualizations

 The next step is to add visualizations in Unity using the Visualizations Package.
 Proceed to [Visualizing with Unity](unity_viz.md).